Cre4T3Tiv3/Cre4T3Tiv3/README.md

 # Hi, I’m Jesse Moses (@Cre4T3Tiv3)

-🎯 Full-stack and AI-native product builder<br>
+🎯 Full-stack and AI-native product builder
-💻 10+ years of experience delivering scalable software across frontend, backend, and runtime systems<br>
+💻 10+ years delivering scalable software across frontend, backend, and runtime systems
-🧠 Advanced understanding of machine learning and LLM workflows<br>
+🧠 Applied expertise in LLM integration, agentic workflows, and modern AI tools
-🛠️ Building OSS tools that combine great UX with deep engineering craft
+🛠️ Building OSS projects that combine clean UX with solid engineering fundamentals

-I'm a software engineer who builds end-to-end AI products, from clean UI to robust infrastructure.
-My background spans fintech, ad-tech, and enterprise SaaS, where I've delivered production-grade systems that merge deep backend architecture, rich frontend UX, and AI-native tooling.
+I build complete AI products, from frontend design to runtime orchestration.
+With a background spanning fintech, ad-tech, and enterprise SaaS, I design and ship real-world systems that are powerful, usable, and grounded in developer experience.

-My work includes full-stack web applications, API-first distributed systems, LLM apps, agentic runtimes, and ML-integrated pipelines.
-I specialize in building developer tools and runtime systems that are modular, maintainable, and grounded in real engineering principles.
+My work includes full-stack web apps, API-first distributed systems, LLM tools, agentic runtimes, and ML-integrated pipelines.
+I specialize in tools that are modular, maintainable, and designed for real-world engineering needs.

-I build in public and treat open-source like product.
+I build in public and treat open source like product.
 Clear abstractions, practical workflows, and thoughtful code are at the core of everything I release.

 Committed to scalable engineering, cross-stack execution, and building tools that empower both humans and machines.